 Living with uncontrolled diabetes is something no one should ever resign themselves to.
 Yes, diabetes is a chronic and currently incurable disease.
 However, with the right choices, it can be managed well.

-The information here is intended to address Type 2 Diabetes.
+The information here is intended to address issues that can arise with Type 2 Diabetes.
 While there may be some overlap in information, Type 1 is a very different disease and will not specifically be addressed on this site.

 Learning all you can about this disease, and taking the steps necessary to manage it is very much in your control.
 It is your choice.
 Yes, diabetes is a chronic physical disease.
 Yes, controlling it requires some changes in how you are living your life today.
 But, the long term complications do not have to be inevitable for you.

 Why You Want to Avoid Uncontrolled Diabetes

 A lot of how you do or do not control your disease comes down to being willing to do the work today to increase your odds of not dealing with life-altering complications later in life.
 Can you choose to adjust to some new choices now in the interest of not finding yourself losing limbs or going blind or being on dialysis in the future?
 Controlling diabetes is a long term game, but the potential benefits are very much worth the effort.

 Even though you can’t see it initially, high blood glucose levels from uncontrolled diabetes are causing damage on a microscopic level.
 This damage will accumulate and eventually lead to the complications we associate with diabetes.

 Essentially, when this damage occurs, your blood vessels and nerves are being damaged throughout your body.
 When you think of it this way, it is easy to understand how larger systems and parts fail.

 In the most simple terms, nerves control voluntary and involuntary body actions and functions.
 They are also responsible for keeping you safe by warning you of pain, whether due to injury or infection.
 They are also responsible for keeping your internal organs functioning properly.